-- Keep a copy of the employee's approval letter on file. - Not deduct WA Cares Fund premiums from exempt workers (the letter will indicate the effective date of the exemption).
+- Keep a copy of the employee's exemption approval letter on file. - Not deduct WA Cares premiums from the exempt worker beginning the effective date or the date they provided you notice, whichever is later.

-Employees with approved WA Cares Fund exemptions must be included on quarterly wage reports and marked as exempt.
-Premiums will not be assessed for WA Cares Fund, but these employees are subject (in most circumstances) to the Paid Leave premium.
-Employees are responsible for paying the WA Cares Fund premium until an exemption approval letter is provided to you and the exemption is effective.
+Employees with approved WA Cares exemptions must be included on quarterly wage reports and marked as exempt.
+Premiums will not be assessed for WA Cares, but these employees are subject (in most circumstances) to the Paid Leave premium.
+Employees are responsible for paying the WA Cares premium until they provide you a copy of their approved exemption letter and the effective exemption date indicated on the letter has passed.